Wilhelm Meister's Apprenticeship

 Wilhelm Meister's Apprenticeship (Wilhelm Meisters Lehrjahre) is the second novel by Johann Wolfgang von Goethe, published in 1795–96.

 Plot

-The eponymous hero undergoes a journey of self-realization.
+The novel is in eight books.
+The main character Wilhelm Meister undergoes a journey of self-realization.
 The story centers upon Wilhelm's attempt to escape what he views as the empty life of a bourgeois businessman.
 After a failed romance with the theater, Wilhelm commits himself to the mysterious Tower Society.